Fatal accident inquiry to be held into rail derailment that killed three people

 The court process for a fatal accident inquiry into a train derailment which claimed three lives is to begin next month.

-Train driver Brett McCullough, 45, conductor Donald Dinnie, 58, and passenger Christopher Stuchbury, 62, died after the derailment near Stonehaven, Aberdeenshire, on August 12 2020.
+Train driver Brett McCullough, 45, conductor Donald Dinnie, 58, and passenger Christopher Stuchbury, 62, died in the derailment near Stonehaven, Aberdeenshire, on August 12 2020.

 A criminal prosecution saw Network Rail fined £6.7 million last year after it admitted health and safety failings over the crash, which happened on a day of torrential rainfall.